Benzillaist/hw7-fall-22/README.md

 ### 2. `fetchWeatherData`

+**This function should be done individually by a single group member.**

-Write a function, inside of `TODO.js`, with the following type signature:
+Write a function, inside of `fetchCurrentWeather.js`, with the following type signature:

 ```ts
 fetchCurrentWeather(longitude: number, latitude: number): Promise<{ time: string[], temperature_2m: number[] }>